Holic75/Baldurs-gate-dnd-3.5/README.md

 ### BARD
 CLASS FEATURES:
+– May wear helmets.
-– May not wear armor heavier than chain mail.
-(Bardic spells being simpler than those of mages are not subject to casting failure when bard wears light armor.)
+– May not wear armor heavier than splint mail.
 – May use nay shield (excluding large shield).
 – Receives one bonus Feat at level 5, 10, 15, 20, 22 and 28.
 – Thieving abilities: Pick Pockets.
 – Increased Lore score.
 – May cast arcane spells up to level 6.
-– Starting from level 6 may cast arcane spells without suffering spellcasting failure chance while wearing chain mail.
+– At 1st level gets Armored Arcana: Light Armor Casting passive feat which removes chance of spell failure while casting spells in light armor.
+At level 6 receives Armored Arcana: Chain Mail Casting, and finally at level 12 Armored Arcana: Splint Mail Casting.
 – Bardic Performance: a bard is trained to perform to create magical effects on those around her.
 Bard can use this ability for a number of times per day equal to 1 + 1 per 2 points of Charisma above 10.
 At each even level a bard can use bardic performance one more time per day.
 – Medium THAC0/APR progression, High Savingthrows vs. Breath Weapon vs. Wand, and vs. Spell